bnb-chain/greenfield-storage-provider/docs/modules/manager.md

 - When the SP starts up, it loads the "BucketKeepAliveDays" config to indicate how long a bucket will remain alive (7 days on testnet);
 - Then it calls the metadata service to retrieve buckets created earlier than the specified number of days;
-- Then it sends discontinue bucket transactions to the Greenfield chain, and the blockchain will emit discontinue bucket events;
+- Then it sends discontinue bucket transactions to the Mechain chain, and the blockchain will emit discontinue bucket events;
 - After a set amount of time (7 days on testnet), the discontinued buckets are deleted on the chain, and delete object and delete bucket events are emitted;
 - Finally, the GC service recycles the storage space of the deleted objects and buckets.